This version of the website was created in 2025. See the Site Information Page for contact information, data downloads, and other details.

 's brigades got up in the face of the enemy.

-This delay, which was fatal to our success, was in part owing to the very dense nature of the undergrowth in front of the
+This delay, which was fatal to our success, was in part owing to the very dense nature of the undergrowth in

 enemy's position, and further, to the slow progress the skirmishers made in pushing back those of the enemy.